 Online Card Game with Node.js and Socket.io - Episode 3

-In the previous post I managed to put together an application that allowed people to connect to a websocket server, the players were dealt 5 cards each.
-I have mentioned that this approach, even though it works conceptually, has multiple flows.
-The most obvious one is that 100 players can join the game but I only have 104 cards, which means I can't deal to every connected user (5 * 100 > 104), therefore a set of players should have their own deck.
-Taking this (and many other smaller issues) into consideration I introduced a few new features: Rooms and Tables.
-The analogy is the following:
+In the previous post, I put together an application that let people connect to a websocket server and get dealt 5 cards each.
+I mentioned that approach had multiple flaws.
+The most obvious: 100 players could join the game, but I only have 104 cards.
+You can’t deal to everyone (5 x 100 > 104).
+So a set of players needs their own deck.
+Taking this (and many smaller issues) into account, I introduced two new concepts: Rooms and Tables.

-• Each Room has multiple Tables (with a maximum number that I have not yet figured out)
+- Each Room has multiple Tables (with a maximum number I haven’t settled on yet)

-• Each Table has multiple Players (maximum number will probably be set to 4, at the moment it's set at 2 so I can run quicker tests)
+- Each Table has multiple Players (maximum probably set to 4, currently 2 for quicker testing)

-• Each Table will have it's own pack of cards, that will be used by every player who 'sits down' to the table
+- Each Table gets its own pack of cards, used by every player who sits down

-Let's have a look at how does the new game.js look like by having a look at a few functions from the previous article.
-First of all we need to instantiate the game object which can be achieved by calling the following function:
+Let’s look at the new game.js by examining a few functions from the previous article.
+First, we instantiate the Game object:

 function Game() {